smartpension-arul-test/tech-task/README.md

 Create pipeline job using Jenkinsfile provided in this repo
 Configure Git webhooks to trigger pipeline when code commit happens
 When code is commited Jenkins job will run and create new AMI with latest code and create new auto scaling group with instances created from new AMI
+After successful run of Jenkins pipeline new version of application should be running in autoscaling group.
+We can access the application using loadbalancer dns name